OrganAssist Version 3.2

 Changing Multiple Notes

-You can then right-click to Delete the notes or Copy them so that you can Paste the selected notes at a different point in the track.
+Right-click to see the options.
+You can delete the highlighted notes or Copy them so that you can Paste them at a different point in the track.

-Your can also Move or Swap the selected notes with another keyboard.
+Your can also Move notes from one keyboard to another or Swap notes with another keyboard.
 This feature is particularly useful when importing General MIDI files.

 By clicking on the Edit menu you can Undo edits.
 OrganAssist allows you to undo multiple edits if required.

-The stops used during a track are displayed as yellow markers at the top of the window.
-If you point at any marker, it will display the stop name.
+Stop Changes during a track are displayed as markers at the top of the window.
+The colour of the marker matches the division it belongs to.
+If you place the mouse pointer over any marker, it will display the full stop name.

-To Delete a Stop Change, right-click on it.
+To Delete a Stop Change, right-click on it and choose Delete

-To Move a Stop Change to a new position, click and drag it.
+To Move a Stop Change to a new position, click and drag it to a new position.

-To make more extensive changes to the registration in the Edit window, just click on the Play button in the Playback control.
+To make more extensive changes to the registration in the Edit window, you can also click on the Play button in the Playback control.

 While the track is playing you can change the stops using the OrganAssist organ window.

-When you press Stop or Pause the new stops you have added are displayed in the top area of the edit window.
+When you press Stop or Pause the new stops you have used are displayed in the top area of the edit window.

 In the top area of the Edit window, in addition to the stop markers, is a line indicating the position and movement of the expression pedals.

-This cannot be edited directly but, during playback you can move the volume slider next to the keyboard on the Organ screen to modify its position.
-These movements are relative and so, if you increase the volume, it will be increased from this point onwards.
+As an alternative, during playback you can move the volume slider next to the keyboard on the Organ window to modify its position.
+These movements are relative to the value currently in the recorded track.

-By clicking and dragging in the top area of the Edit window (not on an existing marker) you can highlight and select part of the track.
+By clicking and dragging in the top area of the Edit window you can highlight and select part of the track.

 You can also choose insert a blank time span of this duration into the track.